Financial assistance for students

 The Pensioner Education Supplement helps people undertake full-time or part-time study.
 To receive the Pensioner Education Supplement you must be enrolled in an approved course and receive specific Department of Human Services or Department of Veterans’ Affairs payments.

-For more information about the Pensioner Education Supplement visit the Department of Human Services website.
+More information about the Pensioner Education Supplement is available from the Department of Human Services.